TosbackCgusBridge-Bot/CGUs-versions/Oreilly/Privacy Policy.md

 facebook-logo linkedin-logo youtube-logo email-logo Download the O'Reilly App

-Take O'Reilly online learning with you—learn anywhere, anytime on your phone or tablet.
-Don’t wait!
+Take O’Reilly online learning with you and learn anywhere, anytime on your phone or tablet.
 Download the app today and:

-*   Get unlimited access to O'Reilly online learning content
+*   Get unlimited access to books, videos, live training sessions, and courses
-*   Never lose your place—all your devices are automatically synced.
+*   Never lose your place—all your devices are automatically synced
-*   Read when you can focus—make good use of your commute time.
+*   Learn during your commute with online and offline access

 © 2019, O’Reilly Media, Inc. All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners.